Charlotte Anderson

 Assistant Professor Teaching Stream

-Charlotte Anderson is a practicing physiotherapist, multi clinic owner, clinical researcher and Assistant Professor (teaching stream).
+Dr. Charlotte Anderson is a practicing physiotherapist, multi clinic owner, clinical researcher and Assistant Professor (teaching stream).
 She graduated with an Honours Bachelor of Science degree in Kinesiology from the University of Western Ontario, and then continued her studies at the University of Toronto, receiving her Masters of Science in Physical Therapy.
 Charlotte went on to complete her PhD at the University of Toronto, and a Post Doctoral Fellowship at McMaster University in Rehabilitation Sciences and then the University of Toronto in the Institute of Health Policy, Management and Evaluation.
-Charlotte is an elected Director on the Ontario Physiotherapy Association Board.
+Charlotte is President-Elect for the Ontario Physiotherapy Association Board.
+Charlotte is an Academic Lead in the MSc PT program and advises strategic direction and partnerships in the Department.

 Research & Scholarly Activities